Sanskrit: Morphology

 Both verbs and nouns in Sanskrit are either thematic or athematic, states Jamison.
 Guna (strengthened) forms in the active singular regularly alternate in athematic verbs.
 The finite verbs of Classical Sanskrit have the following grammatical categories: person, number, voice, tense-aspect, and mood.
 According to Jamison, a portmanteau morpheme generally expresses the person-number-voice in Sanskrit, and sometimes also the ending or only the ending.
 The mood of the word is embedded in the affix.

 These elements of word architecture are the typical building blocks in Classical Sanskrit, but in Vedic Sanskrit these elements fluctuate and are unclear.
 For example, in the Rigveda preverbs regularly occur in tmesis, states Jamison, which means they are "separated from the finite verb".
 This indecisiveness is likely linked to Vedic Sanskrit's attempt to incorporate accent.
 With nonfinite forms of the verb and with nominal derivatives thereof, states Jamison, "preverbs show much clearer univerbation in Vedic, both by position and by accent, and by Classical Sanskrit, tmesis is no longer possible even with finite forms".

 While roots are typical in Sanskrit, some words do not follow the canonical structure.
 A few forms lack both inflection and root.
-Many words are inflected (and can enter into derivation) but lack a recognizable root.
+Many words are inflected (and can enter into derivation) but lack a recognisable root.
 Examples from the basic vocabulary include kinship terms such as mātar- (mother), nas- (nose), śvan- (dog).
 According to Jamison, pronouns and some words outside the semantic categories also lack roots, as do the numerals.
 Similarly, the Sanskrit language is flexible enough to not mandate inflection.